GitauHarrison/notes/web_development/personal_blog/5_display_user_comments.md

         return 'https://www.gravatar.com/avatar/{}?d=identicon&s={}'.format(digest, size)
 ```

-To generate an md5 hash, we convert a user's email to lower case. md5 support in Python is in bytes and not strings, hence we encode the string as bytes before passing it on the hash function.
+To generate an md5 hash, we convert a user's email to lower case. md5 support in Python is in bytes and not strings, hence we encode the string as bytes before passing it on to the hash function.
 Learn more from their [documentation](https://en.gravatar.com/site/implement/images).

 ### Display User Avatar